carsenk/easydenarius-php/README.md

     $denarius = new Denarius('username','password');
     ```

     Optionally, you can specify a host, port.
-Default is HTTP on localhost port 8332.
+Default is HTTP on localhost port 32339 (RPC Port).

     ```php
-    $denarius = new Denarius('username','password','localhost','8332');
+    $denarius = new Denarius('username','password','localhost','32339');
     ```

     If you wish to make an SSL connection you can set an optional CA certificate or leave blank